 MightyNest sent me a set of Lunchskins to try out and they’re now a faithful part of my kids school lunches.
-They’re easy for the kids to use, easy for me to fill, easy to wash (especially when the dishwasher does the hard part) and the perfect size for our food packing needs.
+They’re easy for the kids to use, easy for me to fill, and easy to wash (dishwasher safe!).
+Plus they are the perfect size for our food packing needs.

 The larger sandwich-size bag is perfect for sandwiches (of course), but I also use it as a large “fruit” or “vegetable” bag.
 Basically, I’ll chop up a variety of fruits and vegetables and put it all in the sandwich bag.
 Then I’ll put something of a different texture in the smaller bag.
 Packing things this way ensures the fruit doesn’t make the granola bar soggy and I can get away with packing fewer containers as a whole.

 The best part though is that these Lunchskins really hold up!
 I have a set from TWO years ago and despite being used multiple times a week and washed on a nearly weekly basis, they’re in great shape!
 All of the seams and velcro are still in place and patterns haven’t faded either.
 Honestly, switching to re-usable baggies is one of the best baby steps we’ve taken so far!

 MightyFix Review: Here’s What You Need to Know

 + A subscription to MightyFix is $10/month and each month subscribers receive an item valued AT LEAST $10, yet often more.
 With the code CRUMBSLUNCHSKINS, new subscribers can get their first fix for just $3 now through

 August 31, 2016 indefinitely.
 This offer is extended!
 (The code will be automatically applied to your order with this link.)